charlotearaneta/charlotearaneta.github.io/README.md

 I consider myself a **generalist by design** comfortable working across domains, tools, and problem spaces.
 I focus on understanding how systems interact, then building practical automations that are maintainable, scalable, and human-centered.

-Today, I work at the intersection of **automation, AI, cloud fundamentals, and digital transformation**, translating real-world needs into functional systems.
+Today, I work at the intersection of **automation, AI, cloud fundamentals, and digital transformation**, translating real world needs into functional systems.

 ---